 - storm (n.)

-- Old English storm, from Proto-Germanic *sturmaz (cf. Old Norse stormr, Old Saxon, Middle Low German, Middle Dutch, Dutch storm, Old High German and German sturm).
-Old French estour "onset, tumult," Italian stormo are Germanic loan-words.
+- Old English storm "violent disturbance of the atmosphere, tempest; onrush, attack, tumult; disturbance," from Proto-Germanic *sturmaz "storm" (cf. Old Norse stormr, Old Saxon, Middle Low German, Middle Dutch, Dutch storm, Old High German sturm, German Sturm), from PIE *stur-mo-, from root *(s)twer- (1) "to turn, whirl."
+Old French estour "onset, tumult," Italian stormo "a fight" are Germanic loan-words.
 Figurative (non-meteorological) sense was in late Old English.

 - storm (v.)

 - of the wind, "to rage, be violent," c.1400, considered to be from storm (n.).
 Old English had styrman, cognate with Dutch stormen, Old High German sturman, German stürmen, Danish storme, Military sense "attack (a place) by scaling walls and forcing gates" (1640s) first attested in writings of Oliver Cromwell.
 Related: Stormed; storming.
 Italian stormire "make a noise" is from Germanic.